What’s the Difference Between FTTC and FTTP? Fiber Internet Explained

-It also has a feature called DLM, or dynamic line management.
-This automated system ensures that the connection remains stable and error-free, as well as fast and high-quality.
-It monitors the system and when there is a problem such as poor-quality or low-speed, it acts and will either apply interleaving (correct errors in the line, such as problems with signals) or it will slightly reduce your speed.
+DLM achieves this by monitoring the system.
+When there is a problem, it will either use interleaving to correct errors in the line or it will slightly reduce your speed.
 Much of the time, however, DLM does not need to take any action.

 How Are They Similar?
 How Are They Different?

 FTTC stands out as a copper/fiber optic blend, which makes it less expensive to install.
-However, it was not built for the long term and its potential bandwidth is very limited, while FTTP was built so that it could be expanded on and improved upon.
+However, it was not built for the long term and its potential bandwidth is very limited, while FTTP was built so that it could be expanded and improved upon.

-What Are The Pros and Cons of Each?
+What Are the Pros and Cons of Each?

-FTTP is great in that it provides high speed broadband service to users in their homes and businesses.
-Not only that, but it is designed so that people can go back into the system and add-on to it as needed, built with the future in mind.
+FTTP is great in that it provides high-speed broadband service to users in their homes and businesses.
+Not only that, but it is designed so that people can go back into the system and add onto it as needed, built with the future in mind.

-However, installing FTTP is incredibly expensive.
-While it can be considered the broadband of the future as well as the most future-proof connection (in that it will be simple to add on to the system), trying to connect everyone would simply be far too expensive.
+Trying to connect everyone up with a pure fiber connection is far too expensive, however.
 New infrastructure would need to be added, and that involves digging up the roads and the sides of the streets to lay the cables.

-How Can I Get It?
+How Can You Get FTTC or FTTP?

-Why Should You Care?
+Which Should You Pick?